Enpass vs Bitwarden review 2025

 Browser extensions

-Enpass’ browser extension is available for Chrome, Firefox, Safari, Edge, and Vivaldi, which gives you plenty of options.
+Enpass’ browser extension is available for Chrome, Firefox, Safari, Edge, Opera, Brave, and Vivaldi, which gives you plenty of options.
 However, its offering is pretty minimalist, as it gives you autofill and not much else.
-Even more annoying, you have to install and run Enpass’ desktop if you want to use autofill on its browser extension, which is pretty tedious.
+Even more annoying, you have to install and run Enpass’ desktop app if you want to use autofill on its browser extension, which is pretty tedious.

 Weirdly, Bitwarden’s browser extension is different, depending on which browser you’re using.
 One example is that you’ll have a persistent sidebar if you use the Firefox extension, but that feature isn’t available on Chrome.
 The functionality, however, remains largely the same, although it will look different if you switch browsers.